Table of Contents

 Often, your premium will be cheaper if your apartment offers top-notch security.
 Similarly, the location and the number of units in your apartment will also determine your premiums.
 If your building is located in crime-prone areas and doesn’t have a security system, please talk to your landlord to install one and help reduce the tenants’ premium rates.

 Living in states like Maine, Vermont, Minnesota, Utah, New Hampshire, and many other states considered safe will be advantageous.
-However, living in states with poor security like California will subject you to higher premium rates.
+However, living in states with worse security like California will subject you to higher premium rates.

 3. Does Your Lease Agreement Require You to Have a Renters Insurance?